tumashu/exwm-x/README.md

 10. :remove-prefix-keys

-    Remove a key from \`exwm-input-prefix-keys' of application, if set it to \`t', all keys in \`exwm-input-prefix-keys' will be removed.
+    Remove a key from \`exwm-input-prefix-keys' of application,

+    Note: if set it to \`t', all keys in \`exwm-input-prefix-keys' will be removed, this is very useful when you want to launch a new emacs session, this make new emacs session use **nearly** all the keybindings except the keybindings defined by \`exwm-input-set-key'.

 11. :ignore-simulation-keys

-    Ingore simulation keys of application.
+    Ingore simulation keys of application, if you set :remove-prefix-keys to 't, maybe you should set this option to 't too.

 12. :eval

     Evaluation a expression when launch an application.

-<a id="orga6abdf8"></a>
+<a id="orgeaa2f2c"></a>

 ### Buttons